Using a Post ID to Maintain Social Proof - Knowledge Bomb #9

 Step Three – Split Test, Split Test, Split Test

 Now that you have created a campaign and it has been approved we highly recommend duplicating this ad set and testing multiple audiences.

 Keep in mind that the copy and creative will always be the same as the original advertisement.
 But, you are now also compounding all the different audiences' interactions on one post.
 If you do this correctly, you should experience a nice uptick in engagement, and even conversions.

 Final Thoughts on Using a Post ID to Maintain Social Proof

-Well, there you have it folks.
-This one tip should really help you leverage those high performing posts and make the most out any social proof you may have gained on them.
+This one tip should really help you leverage those high-performing posts and make the most out of any social proof you may have gained on them.

 Keep in mind, you can use a post ID as much and as often as you like.
 So, when you start to see one audience experience some fatigue, you can now switch it up and pitch the post to a fresh audience with an already socially primed post.
 Pretty cool stuff, right?